odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-safari/_index.md

           hills.

-          The rest of your day is at leisure to explore Jaipur's lovely markets on your own.
+          The rest of your day is at leisure to explore Jaipur’s lovely markets on your own.
         date: ''
         etd: ''